gustavecortal/formalizing-style-in-personal-narratives/README.md

-# formalizing-style-in-personal-narratives
+# Formalizing Style in Personal Narratives

-Code for "Formalizing Style in Personal Narratives" (EMNLP 2025)
+Resources for "Formalizing Style in Personal Narratives" (EMNLP Main 2025)

+`prompt_clause_extraction.txt` is the prompt for clause extraction.

+`prompt_clause_extraction.txt` is the prompt for extracting linguistic features (Systemic Functional Linguistics categories).